patrick-s-h-lewis-duplicate/patricklewisio/content/home/projects.md

 +++

-Here are some awesome projects I'm involved in
+Here are some great projects I'm involved with: